AdobeDocs/experience-platform.en/help/data-access/tutorials/python-sdk.md

 ### WHERE clause

-The Python SDK supports certain operators to help filter the dataset.
+The [!DNL Python] SDK supports certain operators to help filter the dataset.

 >[!NOTE] The functions used for filtering are case sensitive.